Java 5 new features

 public static void travelThroughTime(Date destination) { ... }

-An annotation type with no elements is termed a marker annotation type, for example:
+An annotation type with no elements is termed a

 /**